 As a college student, Dr. Shapiro completed an internship in a melanoma immunotherapy laboratory at Memorial Sloan Kettering Cancer Center.
 There she gained a deeper understanding of the immune system and its role in cancer and infectious disease prevention and treatment.

 Dr. Shapiro earned her medical degree from the Renaissance School of Medicine at Stony Brook University, Stony Brook, New York (2018).
 She completed pediatric residency training at Stony Brook Children’s Hospital (2021).
-She currently works at St. Jude Children’s Research Hospital and Le Bonheur Children’s Hospital as a clinical fellow in the Department of Infectious Diseases.
-She provides patient care and serves on a variety of committees at both institutions.
+She recently completed a clinical fellowship at St. Jude Children’s Research Hospital and is currently an Assistant Professor in the Division of Infectious Diseases, Department of Pediatrics, Le Bonheur Children’s Hospital in Memphis.

 Her research focus is infections in children with sickle cell disease.
 She is also interested in clinical breastfeeding medicine for infectious disease prevention and amelioration.